OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-only Expanding Card
+# 🐞 Creating a CSS-Only Expanding Card

-This document details the creation of an expanding card effect using only CSS.
-This effect is achieved without JavaScript, relying solely on CSS transitions and pseudo-elements.
-The card expands to reveal additional content when hovered over.
+This document details a CSS-only solution for creating an expanding card effect.
+The card expands vertically when hovered over, revealing hidden content.
+This is achieved using CSS transitions and a clever use of `max-height`.
+No JavaScript is required.

 **Description of the Styling:**

-This design uses a simple card structure with a main content area and a hidden expandable section.
-On hover, the card expands vertically, revealing the hidden content smoothly thanks to CSS transitions.
-We'll leverage `::before` and `::after` pseudo-elements to achieve a clean visual effect without extra HTML.
+The card employs a simple design with a subtle background color and padding.
+The hidden content is initially collapsed using `max-height: 0;` and `overflow: hidden;`.
+On hover, `max-height` is dynamically adjusted to allow the content to expand, revealing itself smoothly thanks to a CSS transition.

 **Full Code:**